HackBulgaria/Core-Java-1/3/problems3.md

 Make a class `Pair`, representing a pair of *Objects* (later we will revisit this with Generics)

-Create getter and setter methods for the first and second member of the pair. http://stackoverflow.com/questions/2036970/how-do-getters-and-setters-work
+Create getter methods for the first and second member of the pair. http://stackoverflow.com/questions/2036970/how-do-getters-and-setters-work

 Implement the toString method, giving a meaningful representation of the class.
 Implement the equals method => two pairs are equal if both their members are equal.

+Make the class immutable.
 ###4###

 Create and implement a class `StackImpl`, representing a... well, stack.